massquantity/-Introduction-to-Machine-Learning-with-Python---NOTE/README.md

 # -Introduction-to-Machine-Learning-with-Python---NOTE
-Note from the book "Introduction to Machine Learning with Python"
+Note from the book *Introduction to Machine Learning with Python*